Body culture studies: The word and concept of "body culture" – alternative practice

-The word "body culture" appeared for first time around 1900, but at that time signifying a certain form of physical practice.
-The so-called "life reform" (German Lebensreform) aimed at the reform of clothing and of nurture and favoured new bodily activities, which constituted a new sector side by side with established gymnastics and sport.
-The main fields of this third sector of movement culture were nudism, rhythmic-expressive gymnastics, yoga and body building (Wedemeyer-Kolwe 2004) as well as a new type of youth wandering.
-Though highly diverse, they found a comprehensive term in the German word Körperkultur, in English physical culture (→physical education), in French culture physique, and in Danish kropskultur.
-Inspirations from the movement of body culture gave birth to early studies in the history of bodily positions and movements (Gaulhofer 1930; Marcel Mauss 1934).
+The word "body culture" first appeared around 1900, originating from the German Körperkultur.
+Initially, it signified a specific form of physical practice and well-being.
+The so-called "life reform" (German: Lebensreform) aimed at the clothing reform and nurtured new bodily activities, creating a new sector alongside established gymnastics and sports.
+The third sector of movement culture included Freikörperkultur (FKK, free body culture, also known as naturism), rhythmic-expressive gymnastics, expressionist dance, yoga, and bodybuilding (Wedemeyer-Kolwe 2004), and a new type of youth wandering (Wandervogel).
+Despite their diversity, these activities were collectively termed Körperkultur in German, physical culture (→physical education) in English, culture physique in French, and kropskultur in Danish.
+Inspirations from the body culture movement led to early studies in the history of bodily positions and movements (Gaulhofer 1930; Marcel Mauss 1934).

-In German Socialist workers' sport, the concept of Körperkultur had a prominent place.
-The concept also entered into Russian Socialism where fiskultura became an alternative to bourgeois sport, uniting the revolutionary fractions of more aesthetical Proletkult and more health-oriented "hygienism" (Riordan 1977).
-Later, Stalinism forced the contradictory terms under the formula "sport and body culture".
-This continued in the Soviet bloc after 1945.

-When the 1968 student movement revived Marxism, the concept of body culture – Körperkultur in West Germany, "somatic culture" in America – re-entered into the sports-critical discourse, but received new analytical dimensions.
+In German Socialist workers' sport, the concept of Körperkultur (body culture) held a prominent place.
+This concept also entered into Russian Socialism, where fiskultura became an alternative to bourgeois sport, uniting the revolutionary fractions of the more aesthetic Proletkult and more health-oriented "hygienism" (Riordan 1977).
+Later, Stalinism forced the contradictory terms under the formula "sport and body culture," a trend that continued in the Soviet bloc after 1945.
+When the 1968 student movement revived Marxism, the concept of body culture—Körperkultur in West Germany, "somatic culture" in America—re-entered sports-critical discourse with new analytical dimensions.
 Quel corps?
-(Which body?) was the title of a critical review of sports, edited by the French Marxist educationalist Jean-Marie Brohm in 1975-1997.
-In Germany, a series of books under the title Sport: Kultur, Veränderung (Sport: culture, change) marked the body cultural turn from 1981, with works of Rigauer, Elias, Eichberg and others.
+(Which body?) was the title of a critical review of sports edited by the French Marxist educationalist Jean-Marie Brohm in 1975 to 1997.
+In Germany, a series of books titled "Sport: Kultur, Veränderung" (Sport: Culture, Change) marked the body cultural turn from 1981, featuring works of Rigauer, Elias, Eichberg, and others.